narojkumar99/ChatVoicePlayer/README.md

 # Why to use this library?
 - To avoid the unwanted errors of using MediaPlayer in Android
-- This is a ready-to-use component to use in playing the chat voice messages in chat applications or any other app
+- This is a ready-to-use component to use in playing the chat voice message in chat applications or any other app

 # Features
 - Extremely easy to use